10 Benefits of Being Gay

 - Gays have their own ready-made cause which adds extra flavor and meaning to their lives.
 They are still an unequal minority and underdogs in their quest for equality.
 There is always work to be done, even if it is just writing another semi-coherent blog post.
 I think many gays would lead very conventional boring and nihilistic lives, contributing less to society, if they were straight.
 At least, I think I would.

-- No Venus versus Mars bullshit.
+- No Venus versus Mars.
 It is almost true that men and women are from different planets.
 It takes effort to understand where women are coming from.
 My side interest in behavioral psychology helps, but without it, I think I would be lost understanding even my mom.
 Men make sense to me.
 I understand how they work.
-I’d probably get on, along rather, better with men even if I was straight.
-Guys might just be more compatible in cohabitation, not just because of toilet seats, but also well adjusted (de-)priorities on cleaning, importance of a good sized TV (visuals are important!), talking about politics, doing stuff outdoors, and sports watching (well not in my case, but anyway).
+I’d probably get along better with men even if I was straight.
+Guys might just be more compatible in cohabitation, not just because of toilet seats, but also well adjusted priorities on cleaning, importance of a good sized TV (visuals are important!), talking about politics, doing stuff outdoors, and sports watching (well not in my case, but anyway).

 - As a gay male, you are by definition, not a neanderthal.
 This is a definite positive.
 I am always surprised/appalled/amazed at guys trying to demonstrate their manliness through brute force and risk taking.
 I mean I understand why: women do make mating decisions based on observed testosterone levels.
 I think that sort of behavior doesn’t win over the gay guys.
 I mean gay guys don’t need to find a mate to procreate with and discern suitability of 9 months investment based on his testosterone level.
 Gay guys base mating choices on appearances alone, okay I’m exaggerating, but you get the picture.
 So, as a gay guy, you will tend to need to take fewer stupid risks and probably live longer because of it.